mark-dt/Dynatrace-Dashboards/READMESANKEY.md

 ## Sankey Chart
 This dashboard pack provides a Sankey chart.
-Sankey charts are a specific type of flow diagram that is used for visualization of User Journeys flows and volume between each journey step.
+Sankey charts are a specific type of flow diagram that is used for visualization of User Journeys and volume between each journey step.
 The wider lines indicate larger volumes.
 The tooltip includes User Journey metadata like Apdex, Entry/Exit Actions, Goals, Session Properties and Revenue.

 ![Sankey](Sankey.png)